 Voices of Care: Tara in California

-This blog is part of an ongoing series of stories from people across the country who would be negatively affected by the ACA repeal bill currently being negotiated in Congress.
+This blog is part of an ongoing series of stories from people across the country who would be negatively affected by efforts in the states or in Congress to restrict who can get health care through Medicaid or funding for the program.

 Medicaid often provides life-saving care for children who are born with congenital defects.
 This California family credits Medi-Cal, California’s version of Medicaid, with saving their son in the days after his birth.
 If Medicaid is cut, services like these will no longer be available for families like theirs.